 Any citation issued pursuant to this Ordinance shall be issued to the Manager identified on the registration form submitted in accordance with section 1.5, above.
-Regardless of the foregoing, if any individual or entity that owns property in Grady County conducts one or more regulated uses on that property prior to compliance with the registration requirements of section 1.5, above, a citation may issue to any individual who maintains an ownership interest in the property or to any individual who maintains an ownership interest in any entity that has an ownership interest in the property, or an officer of any such entity.
+Regardless of the foregoing, if any individual or entity that owns property in Grady County conducts one or more regulated uses on that property prior to compliance with the registration requirements of section 1.5, above, a citation may issue to any individual who maintains an ownership interest in the property or to any individual who maintains an ownership interest in the property, or an officer of any such entity.